 DATES TRAVELLED | April 2019

 Our stay at The Warehouse Hotel was luxurious but in a cool way and I hate to say hip (I'm too uncool to have a better word), but it really was.
 The building had this 'bad-boy' past where it was an opium den, brothel and illegal gambling ring back in the day.
-It has been reformed into this lush boutique hotel which really made us felt spoilt to be there.
+It has been reformed into this lush boutique hotel which really made us feel spoilt to be there.
 We were kindly upgraded on arrival to their second-best room after their suite, the mezzanine room and it was delicious...can I say that about a room?
-Cos it really was!
-The pillows were something we have not experienced before, ever, and when Aaron sunk into the bed for the first time he had this huge smile on his face!
-I was standing there saying "Really?
-It can't be THAT good", so I lay down too, and I caught that same 'well daaaamn these pillows are GOOD!' grin.
-Side note/true story: We have since upgraded our own pillows at home because of this hotel experience!

 Mix that phenomenal hotel, with all that yummy Hawker food, plus the greenery and the architecture there - that's what made Singapore so memorable for us.
-For more, see my tips and itinerary below and my Instagram Stories highlights for videos and other highlights.
+For more, see my tips and itinerary below.

-ABOVE & BELOW: An absolute highlight about Singapore are the hawker centres filled will stall upon stall of delicious food at affordable prices.
+ABOVE & BELOW: An absolute highlight of Singapore is the hawker centres filled will stall upon stall of delicious food at affordable prices.
 I read that if you could only go to just one of the 100+ hawker centres when visiting, then the Old Airport Road Centre would be worth the cab ride out.
 And it so was!
 Even if we got stuck out there taxiless on the way back (forgot about my Grab app - armature!) in the pouring thunderstorm rain.
 Yep, still worth it!
-And eventually a taxi did turn up 😅.
+And eventually, a taxi did turn up 😅.

 This is the mezzanine room, and you can read more on their website HERE.

-ABOVE: The famous plate of chicken rice from Tian Tian at Maxwell Food Centere!
+ABOVE: The famous plate of chicken rice from Tian Tian at Maxwell Food Centre!
 BELOW: Chicken murtabak from Zam Zam close to Haji Lane - all this with ice tea was $8